emma-heriot-watt/arena-evaluation/README.md

 ## Running the evaluation

-The session IDs are all prefixed with `T2-`, and therefore can be found in OpenSearch with all the other session turns.
+The session IDs are all prefixed with `T2-`, ~~and therefore can be found in OpenSearch with all the other session turns~~.

-1. SSH into the instance that was created above.
+> **Warning**
+> There are a lot of settings in `src/simbot_offline_inference/settings.py` which control and change the behaviour when running things.
+I recommend knowing what exists there.

 1. Create the tmux session with `tmux -CC new -A -s main`
-1. Create 2 tmux panes
+2. Create 3 tmux panes
-1. In one pane, run `sudo /usr/bin/X :1 &`
+3. In one pane, run `sudo /usr/bin/X :1 &`
-1. In the other pane, first run:
+4. In the other pane, first run:

    ```bash
    cd offline-inference \